jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 ### When Does This Happen?

 When will we ever need to return a `Task` from a method?
-It's usually when doing IO.
-Most IO libraries or built-in .Net APIs will have an "Async" version of a method.
+It's usually when doing I/O. Most I/O libraries or built-in .NET APIs will have an "Async" version of a method.

 For example, the `SqlConnection` class has an `Open` method that will begin the connection.
 But, it also has an `OpenAsync` method.
 It also has an `ExecuteNonQueryAsync` method.